Death Road to Canada: Reception

-Death Road to Canada received "generally favorable" reviews according to Metacritic.
+Death Road to Canada received "generally favorable" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 74% of critics.

 Destructoid praised the music, calling it "chirpy, contagious, and memorable."
 The reviewer criticized the randomness that the game could have, "the RNG feels capable of viciously screwing you over from time to time without recourse."
 Nintendo Life liked the world of Death Road to Canada, writing that the game "allows fans of the zombie genre to live out their ultimate survival fantasies again and again," while disliking the repetitiveness of the game, saying "the patterns and outcomes may become a little too predictable for the average player."
 Pocket Gamer felt that the gameplay contributed to making the game a "beautifully clammy, scratchy gem."

 Neal Ronaghan of Nintendo World Report enjoyed the character creation: "It's fun making characters, and having the ability to upgrade the different archetypes ... means you can have a little bit of an advantage to start the trek."
 Ronaghan disliked the randomness of Death Road, feeling that it made character decisions pointless: "The brutal, random nature too often made me feel like I had little agency in my quest."
 TouchArcade liked the survival elements of the game, as the reviewer wrote "Death Road to Canada nails the struggle of trying to survive."